coco35700/ProjetPython/README.md

 model contains the python files representing an Activity, an Equipment
 	 and an Installation

-dataBase contains the python file used to generate the database and
-	the database itself : DB.db
+dataBase contains the python file used to generate the database itself : DB.db